 The types of disputes between purchasers, dealers, distributors, and manufacturers addressed by the Act relate to repair charges, warranties, repair parts, failure to perform, buy-back provisions, and serial number and safety standards, to name a few.

-The Tribunal and BON operate under an operational expenses budget allocated by the Ministry of Agriculture, Food and Rural Affairs and as such do not have their own audited financial statements.
-The Tribunal and BON resource requirements are incorporated under the ministry’s business plan.
-The budget for operating expenses allocated will continue to be used to deliver on all of the Tribunal’s and BON’s business priorities.
+The Tribunal operates under an operational expenses budget allocated by the Ministry of Agriculture, Food and Rural Affairs and as such does not have its own audited financial statements.
+The Tribunal resource requirements are incorporated under the ministry’s business plan.
+The budget for operating expenses allocated will continue to be used to deliver on the Tribunal’s business priorities.

 For 2019-20, the Tribunal was allocated $325,000 for its operating expenditures under the categories of transportation and communications ($45,000), services ($279,000), supplies and equipment ($1,000).
 Actual operating expenditures totalled $396,938 resulting in over-spending of $71,938.